-This is sadly how people can miss a mole that may actually be dangerous and lead to future problems.
-Cosmetically speaking, a mole might also be located in an undesirable spot or be of an undesirable shape or color.
+Most people do not consider mole removal as something important because they do not realize the danger moles can represent.
+Many of us have numerous moles of varying shapes and sizes on our skin, and we fail to give them the attention they may need.
+Sadly, this is how people can miss a mole that may be dangerous and lead to future problems.
+Cosmetically speaking, a mole might also be located in an undesirable spot, shape, or color.
 So how do you know if you should have that mole removed?
-This is where our highly trained, board-certified dermatology specialists come in.
-They will consult with you to determine whether or not your mole is a potential problem and then devise a treatment plan tailored to you.
+This is where our dermatology providers come in, and you can consult with them to determine whether or not your mole is a potential problem and devise a treatment plan tailored to you.

-  Not all moles are cancerous, but certainly some can be or can eventually become cancerous.
-There is an increased risk of skin cancer for those who do not remove their moles, especially ones that may be suspect.
-For instance, if you have a mole that seems to be changing in size, shape or color, then you definitely want to have that removed.
-Getting regular skin cancer screenings is incredibly important when it comes to your health and ultimately cancer prevention.
+Not all moles are cancerous, but some can be or can eventually become cancerous.
+There is an increased risk of skin cancer for those who do not have moles removed when they look suspicious.
+For instance, if you have a mole that seems to be changing in size, shape or color, you definitely want to have it removed.
+Getting regular skin cancer screenings is incredibly important for your health and, ultimately, cancer prevention.

 At Schweiger Dermatology Group, we like to educate our patients about the ABCDEs of skin cancer prevention.